EnterpriseDB/tpa/RELNOTES.md

-- TPA-278 Remove "umask 0" directive from rsyslog configuration, which previously resulted in the creation of world-readable files such as rsyslogd.pid
+- TPA-278 Remove "umask 0" directive from rsyslog configuration, which previously resulted in the creation of world-readable files such as rsyslogd.pid .

 - TPA-291 Respect the postgres_package_version setting when installing
-  the Postgres server package to obtain pg_receivewal on Barman instances
+  the Postgres server package to obtain pg_receivewal on Barman instances.

 ## v23.8 (2022-11-30)